Quick Facts About Chris

 - Teaching for 13 years

-- Bachelor's Degree in Contemporary Writing & Production, Berklee College of Music; Weekly private lessons with a variety of teachers for 21 years
+- Bachelor's Degree in Contemporary Writing & Production and Minor in Piano Performance from Berklee College of Music; Weekly private lessons with a variety of teachers for 21 years

 - How to play and sing